 Predicting the Cumulative and Ecological Impacts of Pests and Pathogens in the Forest of Eastern United States USDA APHIS.

 NEWBio: Northeast Woody / Warm-season Biomass Consortium.
 USDA AFRI

 NE Sun Grant Willow Genetic Improvement project

 Potential and economic impacts of a regional outbreak of the Asian Longhorned Beetle.
-USDA APHIS.